-Ezzo markets Babywise to new parents who buy the book to guide them where they lack experience and to attain its promises.
-The authors' own ideas are presented after a lengthy, negative, and often inaccurate portrayal of other ideas.
-This predisposes the reader to be alarmed about other approaches and to accept that of Babywise uncritically, and makes them reluctant to try other approaches even when implementation of Babywise's ideas isn't working as well as they'd hoped.
+Ezzo markets Babywise as a guidebook for inexperienced, new parents -- common sense is compiled from life experience.
+The authors' ideas are presented after a lengthy and often inaccurate portrayal of other ideas and options.
+This predisposes the reader to be alarmed about other approaches and to accept that of Babywise uncritically.

 Many parenting books offer information which parents can apply selectively, but Babywise is an "infant management plan" intended to be taken as a whole.
-The text warns that straying too far from its parameters creates problems.
+Adherence to the book's program is linked with attaining the promised benefits, while straying too far from its parameters is portrayed as creating problems.

 Many former users of Babywise told people at the time that they were tempering the method with common sense and flexibility.
 Yet in hindsight they admit, "Now that I am more experienced, I realize I was far too wrapped up in doing things by the book.
 I should have relaxed and enjoyed my baby."